1994 Cook County, Illinois, elections: Judicial elections

 Partisan elections were held for judgeships on the Circuit Court of Cook County, due to vacancies.
 Other judgeships had retention elections.

 Ballot questions

 Property tax cap advisory referendum

 An advisory referendum was held on whether the voters of Cook County wanted the Illinois General Assembly to pass a cap on property taxes.
 Voters overwhelmingly supported a tax cap.

 Other elections

 Coinciding with the primaries, elections were held to elect the Democratic, Republican, and Harold Washington Party committeemen for the suburban townships.

-Suburban Cook County elected a superintendent for the Suburban Cook County Regional Office of Education, with Republican Lloyd Lehman running unopposed in the general election.
+Suburban Cook County elected a superintendent for the Suburban Cook County Regional Office of Education, with Republican Lloyd Lehman running unopposed in both his primary election and the general election, as no other candidates sought the office.
+This was the only office for which only a single candidate filed.
+Lehman had been appointed to the office the previous year after Richard Martwick resigned.
+The Chicago Tribune observed that this office may have been the "most obscure election on the ballot".